 Other notable Italian offerings in this style include Francesco Vinea's (1845 – 1902) massive A Romantic Dream, showing a dozing maiden surrounded by cherubs experiencing a visit from a Prince clad in elaborate battle armour (est. $40,000-60,000).
 French artists are also represented, such as Joseph Caraud (1821-1905), whose painting The Suitor's Approval shows a nervous young woman being fitted for a glimmering pink silk dress ($6,000-8,000).

 Another work featuring a dedicated depiction of period attire is Karl Karger's (1848-1913) Fronleichnam Prozession, Vienna, 1889, showing the Corpus Christi procession through the streets of Vienna (est. $30,000-50,000).
 Since the 17th century, the Austrian monarch and the entire aristocracy had taken part in the procession, giving Karger the opportunity to meticulously render the clothes worn by peasants, soldiers, clergymen and the upper classes all in one composition.

-Of course, not every 19th century painting focused exclusively on the subjects' accouterments.
+Of course, not every 19th century painting focused exclusively on the subjects' accoutrements.
 Bonhams will offer leading Barbizon School painter Jean-Baptiste-Camille Corot's Douai, Glacis des Fortifications, Près la Porte Notre-Dame from 1854 (est. $150,000-200,000).
-The tranquil picture, featuring the loose brushwork and softness of form that characterize Barbizon works, shows Corot's friend the Dutch painter Constant Dutilleux peacefully working at his easel in a field.
+The tranquil picture, featuring the loose brushwork and softness of form that characterise Barbizon works, shows Corot's friend the Dutch painter Constant Dutilleux peacefully working at his easel in a field.

 Additionally, the sale will offer nearly 40 lots of Old Master works, a notable grouping of British equestrian scenes, and a significant collection of exotic animal paintings by Arthur Wardle and David Shepard.